ManGO for active research data¶

 print("Cannot proceed: check that both local_path and iRODS environment file exist.")

-This section contains a script to download a complete iRODS collection to your computer.
+This section contains a script to download a complete iRODS collection to your computer using the Python-iRODS client.
 It supports both single files and full folders (including subfolders).
 It allows for parallel downloads in case of large datasets.

 It will: